THEREALWWEFAN231/Inertia-Issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug discovered in Inertia Utility Mod
+about: Report a bug in Inertia Utility Mod
 title: Bug
 labels: bug
 ---